CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 ##
 **Q:** I'm getting a negative value on one current channel.
 What is going on?

 **A:** This usually means that the CT is on the wire backwards - just turn it around!
+If all CT readings are negative, you can flip the AC transformer around in the plug.

 ##
 **Q:** I'm getting a small negative value when there is no load at all, but a positive value otherwise.
 What is going on?